vlingo/xoom-symbio-jdbc/README.md

   `vlingo-symbio-jdbc-postgres`

-Run the server using the following, which both stops and current instance and then starts a new instance.
+Run the server using the following, which both stops the current instance and then starts a new instance.

 `$ ./pgbounce.sh`